abobija/nfcity/README.md

 The device is an ESP32 microcontroller with an attached [MFRC522](https://www.nxp.com/docs/en/data-sheet/MFRC522.pdf) reader.
 Once powered on, it connects to the local network and the MQTT bus, waiting for incoming messages from the web application.
 Upon receiving a message, the device processes it and sends a response back.
 Most messages from the web app involve operations on the NFC card, such as reading or writing data to memory sectors.

 The firmware is written in C using the [ESP-IDF](https://github.com/espressif/esp-idf) framework.
-It leverages ESP-IDF's MQTT library for broker communication and the [MFRC522 library](https://github.com/abobija/esp-idf-rc522) for NFC card interaction.
+It leverages ESP-IDF's MQTT library for broker communication and the MFRC522 [library](https://github.com/abobija/esp-idf-rc522) for NFC card interaction.

 ## 3. Installation

 ### 3.1.
 Web Application

 > [!TIP]
-> If you want to skip building the application yourself, you can use the hosted version at abobija.github.io/nfcity.
+> If you want to skip building the application yourself, you can use the [hosted version](https://abobija.github.io/nfcity)

 The web application is located in the `web` directory.
 To build it, you'll need Node.js and npm installed.
 To run the application in development mode with hot-reloading, use the following commands: